Brooks Type Results for Conflict-Free Colorings and {a, b}-factors in graphs: Introduction

 This disproves the following conjecture. \begin{conj*}[Akbari and Kano~\cite{Kano_factorsRegGraphs}] Let~$r$ be an odd integer and~$a,b$ denote positive integers such that~$a + b = r$ and~$a < b$.
 Then each~$r$-regular graph has an~$\{a,b\}$-factor. \end{conj*}

-Note that Brooks' theorem and the theorem by Kostochka et al. \cite{HypergraphBrook} give a complete characterization of $2$- and $3$-uniform hypergraphs $\HH$ for which $\chicf(\HH)= \Delta(\HH)+1$.
+Note that $\chicf(\HH)=\chi(\HH)$ if each edge of $\HH$ has size $2$ or $3$.
+Hence Brooks' theorem and the theorem by Kostochka et al. \cite{HypergraphBrook} give a complete characterization of $2$- and $3$-uniform hypergraphs $\HH$ for which $\chicf(\HH)= \Delta(\HH)+1$.
 Here, we can also characterize the case of $4$-uniform hypergraphs.